maxdiluca/virtualrealitylab/content/authors/A_Lily_Holt/_index.md

 # Username (this should match the folder name)
 authors:
-- Lily_Holt
+- A_Lily_Holt

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role:  Volunteer Research Assistant
+role:  BSc Psychology

 # Organizations/Affiliations
 organizations: